kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 ## Identity and Access Management

-This lab series helped build a better understanding of how users, groups, roles, and permissions are managed in Azure.
-Identity is a major part of cloud security because access must be controlled carefully.
+This lab helped build a stronger understanding of how users, groups, and identities are managed in Azure.

 ## Least Privilege

-RBAC showed how users should only receive the permissions required for their role.
-This reduces unnecessary access and lowers security risk.
+RBAC showed how permissions should be assigned based on job responsibilities instead of giving users broad access.

 ## Network Security

-Azure Virtual Networking and Network Security Groups showed how cloud traffic can be controlled and segmented.
-This helps protect systems from unwanted access.
+Azure Virtual Networking showed how cloud resources communicate and how Network Security Groups help control traffic.

 ## Monitoring and Visibility

-Azure Monitor showed how logs, metrics, and alerts help administrators detect problems and investigate events.
+Azure Monitor showed how logs, metrics, and alerts help detect problems, investigate events, and support troubleshooting.

-## Cloud Compute Management

-Azure Virtual Machines demonstrated how cloud servers are deployed, configured, accessed, and managed.

-## Data Protection
+## Storage Security

-Azure Storage showed how cloud data is stored and why access control is important for protecting sensitive information.
+Azure Storage Management showed how cloud data is stored and why permissions must be reviewed carefully.

 ---

 # Real-World IT and Cybersecurity Applications

-These labs connect to real job tasks in IT and cybersecurity, including:
+These labs connect to real job tasks, including:

 - Creating and managing user accounts
+- Managing groups and access
-- Assigning permissions based on job roles
+- Assigning permissions using RBAC
-- Securing cloud resources
+- Applying least privilege access
+- Configuring virtual networks
+- Reviewing network security rules
+- Monitoring Azure activity
 - Reviewing logs and alerts
-- Troubleshooting cloud systems
-- Managing virtual machines
-- Configuring network access rules
-- Protecting cloud storage
+- Managing cloud storage
-- Supporting compliance and auditing
-- Applying least privilege access principles
+- Protecting cloud data from unauthorized access

 ---